Education Requirements

 As part of the application process for a Limited Licence, applicants must successfully complete Excellence in Condominium Management, a mandatory course.
 The course provides foundational knowledge about the condominium industry and the role of a condominium manager to a set a consistent standard of excellence for condominium managers in Ontario.
 The course outlines the realities of the condominium management role so learners are fully prepared before they make the decision to continue with the full program that leads to a General Licence:

-Limited Licence holders are required to work under the supervision of experienced condo managers who hold either a General Licence or a Transitional General Licence.
+Limited Licence holders are required to work under the supervision of experienced condominium managers who hold either a General Licence or a Transitional General Licence.
 There are also specific conditions on the activities that a Limited Licensee can perform.
 Once a Limited Licensee has completed their education and work experience requirements, they can progress to a General Licence.

 Course Registration Timelines